-What you need: Bread (your choice), ricotta or cream cheese, jam (any flavor), and a 2-inch round fluted cookie cutter
+What You'll Need: Bread (your choice), ricotta or cream cheese, jam (any flavor), and a 2-inch round fluted cookie cutter

-How to make it: Spread cheese and jam on one slice of sandwich bread.
+What to Do: Spread cheese and jam on one slice of sandwich bread.
 Remove the center of the other slice using the fluted cookie cutter.
 Close the sandwich.
 The jam peeks through the fluted opening!

 Tip: Younger kids will love making the “flower” centers.
 Wrap the sandwich and add it, along with an ice pack, to an insulated lunch bag.

 What You'll Need: Pasta, frozen peas, ricotta, olive oil, chopped fresh parsley, salt, pepper, and enough pasta water to make a thin sauce

 What to Do: Cook pasta until al dente.
 Add peas for the last 3 minutes.
 Drain and reserve ⅓ cup of the pasta water.
 Ask kids to toss the ingredients together.

 Tip: File this under What to Do with Tonight’s Leftovers.
 Make this ahead of time, serve, refrigerate overnight, microwave in the a.m., and pack for school in a thermos.

 What You'll Need: Peanut butter, honey, butter, and boneless, skinless chicken tenders

 What to Do: In a small saucepan, heat peanut butter, honey, and butter.
 Dip chicken tenders into glaze.
 Bake on a parchment-lined baking sheet at 350°F for 15 minutes.
 Spoon remaining glaze over chicken, and bake until the poultry is cooked thoroughly.

 Tip: Make this the night before.
 Pack for school in a thermos.